Olexandr Kolchenko: Activism

-Persecution and arrest
+Arrest and prosecution

-Oleksandr Kolchenko was detained on May 16, 2014 in Simferopol, Crimea, Ukraine.
+Oleksandr Kolchenko was detained on May 16, 2014, in Simferopol, Crimea, Ukraine.
 He was convicted of arson of the offices of Russian political organizations and planning the bombing of the Soviet Memorial monument in Crimea.
-On May 23, 2014 Oleksandr was convoyed to Moscow and imprisoned in the Lefortovo prison.
+On May 23, 2014, Oleksandr was convoyed to Moscow and imprisoned in the Lefortovo prison.

 Despite his left-wing and antifascist affiliations, he has been accused of belonging to the Ukrainian ultranationalist organization Right Sector and of plotting terrorist attacks.

 In June 2015 the investigation of the Kolchenko and Sentsov criminal case was finished and the case went to trial.
-On July 31, 2015 the Rostov-on-Don military court started hearings on this case.
+On July 31, 2015, the Rostov-on-Don military court started hearings on this case.

 Oleksandr Kolchenko stood trial together with Oleh Sentsov.

-The accusation against Kolchenko and Sentsov is primarily based on evidence given by two other so-calles "Crimean terrorists", Chyrniy and Afanasyev, broadcast on Russian television.
+The accusation against Kolchenko and Sentsov is primarily based on evidence given by two other so-called "Crimean terrorists", Chyrniy and Afanasyev, broadcast on Russian television.
 But they refused to testify in court.
 Afanasyev announced that his testimonies had been given under torture.